Food Handler Certification Program

 - Smiths Falls Office - 25 Johnston St.

-- Full day courses run from 9:00am to 4:00pm with a biological break and a half-hour break for lunch (please bring your own refreshments and lunch).
-Registration starts at 8:30am when the office is open for business.
+- Full day courses run from 9:00 to 4:00 pm with breaks including a half hour break for lunch (please bring your own refreshments and lunch).
+Registration starts at 8:30 am when the office is open for business.

-- As many people are sensitive to scents and fragrances we ask that you limit your use of these products when attending a course at the health unit
+- As many people are sensitive to scents and fragrances we ask that you do not use these products when attending a course at the health unit.

 - We require that all personal devices be turned off during the instructional period to ensure participants are not disturbed.